 Do you travel for food?
 I certainly do!
 Moroccan food is full of flavour, fresh ingredients and love.
-Whether you are planning a trip to Morocco or are just looking for inspiration, here is a list of 25 things to eat in Morocco!
+Whether you are planning a trip to Morocco or are just looking for inspiration, here is a list of 26 things to eat in Morocco!
+Eating like the locals is also a great way to save money in Morocco.

 From the most famous Moroccan food to more unknown dishes, I will tell you about all of them.
 Let me know which ones are your favourites!